macicekz/statusDashboardTool/README.md

 - run "./RUN_ME.sh" -list to obtain list of all Components, states etc.
 - run "./RUN_ME.sh -Wizz" to start wizard which will guide you during editing of confluence status dashboard.

+4. Known issues :

+- some minor mistakes in documentation